 - U.S. Marshals Service facility inspection, an annual inspection to ensure standards are met for holding federal prisoners taken into custody by the U.S. Marshals Service.

 The command at the Virginia Beach Correctional Center is led by Correctional Operations Capt.
-Kathy Vargas, Correctional Administration Capt.
+Kevin Hugo, Correctional Administration Capt.
 Joseph Bartolomeo, Correctional Support Capt.
 Alvie Culanding and Programs/Classification/Criminal Intelligence Unit Capt.
 Christina Mapes.